javanto/javanto.github.com/blog/_posts/2012-03-03-customizing-html5-form-validation-error-messages.md

 };
 {% endhighlight %}

 But, as you see, you'll end up messing the content with the logic and writing loads of unnecessary JavaScript.
-The example above doesn't event contain logic for switching between the [various error states](http://dev.w3.org/html5/spec/constraints.html#validitystate).
+The example above doesn't even contain the logic for switching between the [various error states](http://dev.w3.org/html5/spec/constraints.html#validitystate).
 You see where this is going, right?

 So, I wrote [civem.js](https://github.com/javanto/civem.js), it stands for **C**ustom **I**nput **V**alidation **E**rror **M**essages.
 And how do you use it?
-So simple, [download the latest version](https://github.com/javanto/civem.js/downloads), include it on your page and begin using `data-errormessage` and `data-errormessage-*` attributes on your form elements to validate.
+Simply, [download the latest version](https://github.com/javanto/civem.js/downloads), include it on your page and begin using `data-errormessage` and `data-errormessage-*` attributes on your form elements to validate.
 You can go check out [the demo on jsFiddle](http://jsfiddle.net/hleinone/njSbH/) or read the [documentation](https://github.com/javanto/civem.js/blob/master/README.md).

 {% highlight html %}
 <script src="civem-x.x.x.min.js" type="text/javascript">